Inotropes - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 • Negative inotropes: Negative inotropes reduce the workload on the heart muscle by decreasing its forceful contractions.
 This is beneficial in conditions such as high blood pressure, chest pain, abnormal heart rhythms, or diseases like hypertrophic cardiomyopathy.

-Positive inotropes are typically administered to critically ill individuals with congestive heart failure, often in the intensive care unit (ICU) of a hospital.
-These medications are delivered intravenously through a large central vein.
-If you receive inotropic therapy, your healthcare provider will closely monitor your heart rhythm, vital signs, and fluid levels.
-In certain cases of end-stage heart failure, some individuals may continue to receive IV inotropes even after discharge, managed at home under medical supervision.
+Positive inotropes are typically given to critically ill patients with congestive heart failure, often in an intensive care unit (ICU).
+These medications are administered intravenously through a large central vein.
+If you receive inotropic therapy, your healthcare provider will carefully monitor your heart rhythm, vital signs, and fluid levels.
+In some cases of end-stage heart failure, patients may continue to receive IV inotropes even after discharge, with home management under medical supervision.

 Healthcare providers use positive inotropic medications to treat individuals with conditions such as: